OBS Board Of Directors

-Juan Canadell, Director of HR and Crewing
+Juan Canadell, Head of HR and Crewing

 Juan Canadell has been responsible for the staffing of the Games´ broadcasting operations since the Beijing 2008 Games.
 Together with his team, he is responsible for the workforce planning for each operation, hiring all the freelance personnel and delivering the Broadcast Training Program, which introduces students at the Olympic Host cities to the world of Olympic broadcasting and offers them the opportunity to work as broadcast professionals at the Games alongside the best in the industry.
 Additionally, Juan also looks after all of the Human Resources needs of the OBS central team, which brings together top professionals from more than 30 different nationalities.
 Originally a Telecommunications Engineer, before joining OBS, Juan worked for more than 17 years in Fortune 500 companies building international teams.